PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2018-04-28-a-ground-up-c++-convnet-that-scores-0.973-on-the-kaggle-digit-recognizer-challenge.markdown

 ---
-title: Kaggle Digit Recognizer Challenge: A ground up C++ convnet that scores 0.973 on the leaderboard
+title: A ground-up C++ convnet that scores 0.973 on the Kaggle Digit Recognizer Challenge
 layout: post
 categories: [misc]
 published: true